ACC for foliated log canonical thresholds: Preliminaries

 Thus the sum $\sum_{j=1}^\ell k_j$ is bounded, and so is the length $\ell$.
 Without loss of generality, we may fix $\ell$ and $k_1$, $k_2$, $\ldots$, $k_\ell$.
 Now we write

-where the left hand side belongs to a ACC set while the right hand side belongs to a DCC set.
-The only set which satisfies both the ACC and the DCC is the finite set.
+where the right hand side belongs to $I_+$ which satisfies the descending chain condition by Proposition~\ref{D(I)_dcc} while the left hand side belongs to $-(I_+-\alpha)=\{-(m-\alpha)\mid m\in I_+\}$ which satisfies the ascending chain condition as $I_+$ satisfies the descending chain condition.

+The only set which satisfies both the ascending chain condition and the descending chain condition is the finite set.
 Thus we have only finitely many possible $i_1$.
-Similarly, there are only finitely many possible $i_j$'s.
-Hence, there is a finite subset $I_0\subset I$ such that all $i_j$'s belong to $I_0$ provided that $\sum_{j=1}^\ell k_j i_j = \alpha$.
+Similarly, there are only finitely many possible $i_j$.
+Hence, there is a finite subset $I_0\subset I$ such that all $i_j$ belong to $I_0$ provided that $\sum_{j=1}^\ell k_j i_j = \alpha$.

 \end{pf}